 1 Overall description

-During the ongoing SDT session with anchor relocation, the UE context is transferred from the anchor gNB to the serving gNB.
 For the CCCH solution, when there is data for a non-SDT radio bearer, the UE aborts the ongoing SDT session before the network would have sent a RRCRelease message with new I-RNTI or security key information.
 In this case, the UE will send a second RRCResumeRequest message using the I-RNTI that was issued by the old anchor gNB and performs horizontal key derivation.
-The ResumeMAC-I is expected to be updated as discussed in [Reference to SA3 LS].
+The ResumeMAC-I is expected to be calculated as discussed in [Reference to SA3 LS].

 RAN2 would like to ask RAN3: